heartcombo/devise/README.md

 ### Heroku

-Using devise on Heroku with Ruby on Rails 3.1 requires setting:
+Using Devise on Heroku with Ruby on Rails 3.1 requires setting:

 ```ruby
 config.assets.initialize_on_precompile = false